NFTfi-Genesis/nftfi.js/README.md

 <a name="Offers+get"></a>

 #### `offers.get([options])` ⇒ <code>Array.&lt;object&gt;</code>
-When called with no argument, gets all offers made by your account.
+When called without filtering by an NFT address, lender address or borrower address, defaults to filtering by your account address as lender.
 When provided with filters, gets all offers by specified filters.

 **Kind**: instance method of [<code>Offers</code>](#Offers)